-When it comes to ergonomics and computer screens, it’s all in how you look at it.
-One thing is beyond dispute: If you want an ergonomic desk setup at the office or in a university setting, there’s definitely a right way and a wrong way to do it.
+When it comes to ergonomics and computer screens, it’s all in how you look at them.
+One thing is beyond dispute: If you want an ergonomic desk set up at the office or in a university setting, there’s definitely a right way and a wrong way to do it.

-Finding the best position for a computer screen for your employees or students, or yourself, is no small thing.
+Finding the best position for a computer screen for your employees or students, or yourself is no small thing.
 After all, more and more hours per day are being spent sitting at a desk.
-Best to get this step of your ergonomic workstation setup correct!
+Best to get this step of your ergonomic workstation set up correctly!

 Why Bother With an Ergonomic Desk Setup?